jmaris/keepsafe-server/doc.md

       ```json
       {
-      'username':"myCoolUsername",
-      'answer':"ZnplaG90aWdmaGFwZWZvYWliZm9haWZwb2FpaHpyb2lhemhnb2ZpYXo=",
+      publicKey:"6auYQU8XhrUkiryxwcBWvUficKOUrGLif1ghDBOAijc=",
+      challengeUUID:"692b034e-f05a-47ba-8c52-e92406f20b81"
+      answer:"ZnplaG90aWdmaGFwZWZvYWliZm9haWZwb2FpaHpyb2lhemhnb2ZpYXo=",
-      'deviceName':"Internet Explorer 4 on Windows Vista",
+      deviceName:"Internet Explorer 4 on Windows Vista",
-      'devicePublicKey':"GF928UD029Y972Y029EU0972G08ER",
-      'expiryDateTime':"2017-07-26-10:30",
-      'accessLevel':[true,true,true,true]
+      devicePublicKey:"GF928UD029Y972Y029EU0972G08ER",
+      expiryDateTime:"2017-07-26-10:30",
+      accessLevel:[true,true,true,true]
       }
       ```

    7. When the server recieves the request it checks the following conditions :

-      * Is the the userID of the given username the same as that of the challenge?
+      * Is the the userID of the given publickey the same as that of the challenge?
       * Has the challenge expired?
       * Is the answer given correct?